dtupkary/open-quantum-systems-project/README.md

 This model is the exact same model studied in the above paper.
 The entire system consists of a tight binding model of either fermions or bosons.
 N sites in the middle of the chain of sites are taken to be the system, while the rest of the sites (which may be finite or infinite) constitutes the bath.
 N is taken to be 2 in all our codes.
 The standard regimes required for the validity of master equations, such as low system bath coupling, and small reservoir correlation times are valid.
 We use 4 different methods to study our system, the local-Lindblad QME, the Redfield QME (or the correlation function evolution of the above paper), the Quantum Langevin method (for steady-state properties), and exact numerics.

 ### Description of Code
+All variables are the same as those defined in the [paper](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.93.062114) .

+**correlations_fermions** : Code simulates time evolution by computing the correlation function evolution using RK4, and plots the occupation numbers as a function of time, for various values of g.
+This code is heavily commented, and is easy to understand.